-In the Reports tab select which reports the filter should apply to by checking the box in the Controlled column.
+In the Reports tab select which reports and data visualizations the filter should apply to by checking the box in the Controlled column.

-Note: The all of the reports must share at least one common Data Category.
+NOTE.
+All of the reports and visualizations being controlled by the filter must share at least one common Data Category.